T. Lux Feininger

-Theodore Lukas (alias T. Lux) Feininger (June 11, 1910 Berlin, Germany – July 7, 2011 Cambridge, Massachusetts) was a German-American painter, avant-garde photographer, author, and art teacher who was born in Berlin to Julia Berg, née Lilienfeld, and Lyonel Feininger, an American living in Germany from the age of sixteen.
-His father was appointed as the Master of the Printing Workingshop at the newly formed Bauhaus art school in Weimar by Walter Gropius in 1919.
+Theodore Lukas (alias T. Lux) Feininger (June 11, 1910 – July 7, 2011) was a German-American painter, avant-garde photographer, author, and art teacher.
+Born in Berlin to Julia (née Lilienfeld) and Lyonel Feininger, an American living in Germany from the age of sixteen, his father was appointed as the Master of the Printing Workingshop at the newly formed Bauhaus art school in Weimar by Walter Gropius in 1919.
 He had two older full brothers, namely Andreas Feininger, and Laurence Feininger, as well as two half sisters, even older, including Lore Feininger, by Clara Fürst and his father (from his first marriage).

 Early career begins with photography

 At sixteen, Lux Feininger became a student at the Bauhaus at Dessau, where he studied painting with Josef Albers, Paul Klee, and Wassily Kandinsky, played in the Bauhauskapelle, the Bauhaus jazz band, and participated in experimental theater.
 It was here that he began taking photographs and assumed the role of an artistic photojournalist chronicling the daily life at Bauhaus.
 Although no photographic studio was part of the Bauhaus until 1929, his photography was influenced by the aesthetic of László Moholy-Nagy, who lived adjacent to the Feininger family.
 Soon Feininger was selling his photographs to periodicals and newspapers through an agency.
 By 1929 his work was featured in Film und Foto, a survey of modern photography.

 A retrospective of his early photography was held in 1962 at the Busch-Reisinger Museum in Cambridge, Massachusetts and in 2001, the Metropolitan Museum of Art, in Manhattan, showed his works at an exhibit entitled, Dancing on the Roof: Photography and the Bauhaus (1923-1929).